OCR TOOLS

 pip install easyocr

 Install PyTorch, if not installed (required by EasyOCR): EasyOCR runs on PyTorch.
-If installed automatically in your environment, install a specific version; follow the official PyTorch installation guide.
+If not automatically installed in your environment, follow the official PyTorch installation guide.

 import easyocr